amberframework/docs/README.md

 Amber is a web development framework written in Crystal which implements the server-side MVC pattern.
 Many of its components and concepts will seem familiar to those of us with experience in other web frameworks like Ruby on Rails or Python's Django.

-PAmber aims to deliver developer happiness, productivity and bare metal performance.
-It offers a familiar set of tools like generators, database managment, irb, deployment tools, docker support and production tools like encrypted secrets.
-If you come from the rails world, you will feel right at home but be aware, this is not rails; it embraces the best features from many different frameworks so you might notice pipes for routing which is more similar to phoenix.
+Amber aims to deliver developer happiness, productivity, and bare metal performance.
+It offers a familiar set of tools like Generators, Database management, CLI, Deployment tools, Docker support and Encrypted secrets.
+If you come from the rails world, you will feel right at home but be aware, this is not rails; it embraces the best features from many different frameworks so you might notice pipes for routing which is more similar to Phoenix framework.

 ## Getting Help